joseconti/woo-redsys-gateway-light/readme.txt

 * Preauthorizations
 * Approve preauthorizations from WooCommerce order
 * Bulk approve Pre-authorizations from Orders List
-* Bulk Charge orders from Orders List (With Tokens).
+* Bulk Charge orders from the Orders List (With Tokens).
 * Direct Debit
 * Private Products
 * Second Terminal number.
-Very useful for security purpose.
+Very useful for security purposes.
 * Sequential Invoice Number, essential in Spain by the Public Treasury.
 * Refund from Order.
-* Error action selection, what do you want that happen when a user make an error on the Gateway?
+* Error action selection, what do you want that happen when a user makes an error on the Gateway?
 * Export Order to CSV, export all date orders between two dates to CSV.
 * Pay with 1 click.
 * Virtually Unlimited Terminals, FUC's, etc. Special developed Filter for it.
 * emails to admin and customers when there is an error paying at Redsys.
 * Check at Thank you page.
-If a customer arrives to Thank you page, and the order has not been market as paid, an email is send to administrator.
+If a customer arrives on to Thank you page and the order has not been marked as paid, an email is sent to the administrator.
 * Widget to easily add the Credit Card image required by redsys
 * And more to come.